AssassinUKG/DaviBot3/README.md

 ## Source Code

 You can use this as a base to build from.
 Or build your own .exe file after checking the source code.

+No error handling provided, this was a very quick and dirty make.